Tunable Localization of Light Using Nested Invisible Metasurface Cavities: Implementation with dielectric nanodisks

-After the optimization, the geometry of the nested cavity was slightly modified, considering fabrication constrains and limiting the nanodisk dimensions to its two most significant digits, as summarized in Table~\ref{tab:optic_metasurfaces_trimmed}.
-The performance of this modified cavity is shown in Fig.~\ref{fig:optic_results} for different values of the separation distance $\delta$ between the inner and outer cavities.
-The most significant effect is a shift of the operational frequency (where the nested cavity remains invisible) towards $f=193.695$~THz (a 0.2\% variation with respect to the design wavelength), as shown in Fig.~\ref{fig:optic_results}(a).
+After the optimization, the geometry of the nested cavity was slightly modified, considering fabrication constraints, as summarized in Table~\ref{tab:optic_metasurfaces_trimmed}.
+This modification is possible since the nested cavity is able to tolerate fabrication inaccuracies at the cost of shifting the operational frequency.
+In Supplementary Material Section~S6, we performed a tolerance study for the variation of nanodisk radii due to fabrication inaccuracies.
+For a typical variation of 4~nm~\cite{Levanon_2022}, a minor frequency shift in the operation of the cavity occurs at the level of 1\% of its operational frequency.
+Importantly, the transmission coefficient amplitude remains close to unity (with nearly zero phase) within the mentioned deviation range.
+The performance of the designed cavity is shown in Fig.~\ref{fig:optic_results} for different values of the separation distance $\delta$ between the inner and outer cavities.
+The most significant effect is a shift of the operational frequency away from the design frequency $f_0$ (where the nested cavity remains invisible) towards $f=193.695$~THz (a 0.2\% variation with respect to the design wavelength), as shown in Fig.~\ref{fig:optic_results}(a).
 Invisibility is verified by the results shown in Fig.~\ref{fig:optic_results}(b), where the phase difference between the incident and transmitted fields is close to zero around the operational frequency range.
+It can be noticed that the operational frequency remains almost stable regardless of the position of the inner cavity.
+However, for some discrete values of $\delta$, the resonant frequency of the nested cavity is moved.
+This effect takes place because the inner layers, which have thicknesses comparable to the wavelength and support Fabry-Perot-like modes \cite{Liu_2020_multipole}, suffer from destructive coherent illumination.
+By shifting the frequency, the single layers have a better suitable excitation for the standing wave inside the outer cavity.
 In terms of field localization, Fig.~\ref{fig:optic_results}(c) reveals that this cavity produces field maxima at $\delta\@{max}=1.68\lambda_0$ close to $E\@{max}=9.9839 E\@{I}$, which is an increment of 10.93\% with respect to the target amplification.
 The strong field located in the right side of Fig.~\ref{fig:optic_results}(c) is the near field excited at one of the nanodisk interfaces.
+Field localization for alternative alignments at $\delta=1.25\lambda_0$ and $\delta=2.25\lambda_0$ do not reach the same levels found for $\delta\@{max}=1.68\lambda_0$ due to near-field interaction between consecutive layers, which feed one of the inner cavity walls with fields different from the expected standing wave.
 The frequency response in Figs.~\ref{fig:optic_results}(a)-(c) also demonstrates that the quality factor can be tuned by simply shifting the position of the inner cavity, as locating the inner cavity at the position of the maximum field localization also grants a high quality factor with a narrow pass-band region.
 A cross-section of the field distribution along the nested cavity, as portrayed in Fig.~\ref{fig:optic_results}(e), shows the presence of both standing waves (inner and outer).
 The additional space between metasurfaces has been proven effective, as the strong near fields around the nanodisks remains localized close to the metasurfaces.